jewelshkjony/ChatView/README.md

 - MIT App Inventor (ai2.appinventor.mit.edu)
 - Kodular (creator.kodular.io)
-- Niotron
 - Android 5.0 and above

 ---

-## 📝 License

-This project is licensed under the [MIT License](LICENSE).

----

-## 🤝 Contributions

-Feature suggestions and pull requests are welcome.
-If you'd like to contribute features such as avatars, timestamps, or input box integration — feel free to fork this repo and submit your ideas.

----

 ## 📬 Contact

 Have questions or want to showcase your project using ChatView?
-Post in the [Kodular Community](https://community.kodular.io) or open an issue here on GitHub.
+Post in the [MIT App Inventor Community](https://community.kodular.io) or open an issue here on GitHub.